 Care of lacerations

-Healing begins immediately after injury with coagulation and introduction of WBCs; neutrophils and macrophages remove debris (including devitalized tissue) and bacteria.
+Healing of lacerations begins immediately after injury with coagulation and introduction of white blood cells; neutrophils and macrophages remove debris (including devitalized tissue) and bacteria.
 Macrophages also encourage fibroblast replication and neovascularization.
-Fibroblasts deposit collagen, typically beginning within 48 h and reaching a maximum in about 7 days.
-Collagen deposition is essentially complete in 1 mo, but collagen fiber strength builds more slowly as fibers undergo crosslinking.
-Wound tensile strength is only about 20% of ultimate by 3 wk, 60% by 4 mo, and maximum at 1 yr; strength never becomes equivalent to the undamaged state.
+Fibroblasts deposit collagen, typically beginning within 48 hours and reaching a maximum in about 7 days.
+Collagen deposition is essentially complete in 1 month, but collagen fiber strength builds more slowly as fibers undergo crosslinking.
+Wound tensile strength is only about 20% of ultimate by 3 weeks, 60% by 4 months, and maximum at 1 year; strength never becomes equivalent to the undamaged state.

-There are static forces on the skin because of its natural elasticity and the underlying muscles (see Figure: Representative minimal skin tension lines.).
+There are static forces on the skin because of its natural elasticity and the underlying muscles (see figure Representative minimal skin tension lines Representative minimal skin tension lines ).
 Because scar tissue is not as strong as adjacent undamaged skin, these forces tend to widen scars, sometimes resulting in a cosmetically unacceptable appearance after apparently adequate wound closure.
 Scar widening is particularly likely when the forces are perpendicular to the wound edge.
 This tendency (and resultant wound stress) is readily observed in the fresh wound; gaping edges indicate perpendicular tension, and relatively well approximated edges indicate parallel forces.

-Scars tend to be red and prominent for about 8 wk.
+Scars tend to be red and prominent for about 8 weeks.
 As collagen remodeling occurs, the scar becomes thinner and loses its erythema.
 In some patients, however, the scar hypertrophies, becoming unsightly and raised.
-Keloids are exuberant scars that extend beyond the limits of the original wound and are more likely in patients of color.
+Keloids Keloids Keloids are smooth overgrowths of fibroblastic tissue that arise in an area of injury (eg, lacerations, surgical scars, truncal acne) or, occasionally, spontaneously.
+Keloids are more frequent... read more are exuberant scars that extend beyond the limits of the original wound and are more likely in patients of color.

-The most common factors that interfere with wound healing involve tissue ischemia, infection, or both (see Table: Factors That Interfere With Wound Healing); tissue ischemia predisposes to infection.
+The most common factors that interfere with wound healing involve tissue ischemia, infection, or both (see table Factors That Interfere With Wound Healing Factors That Interfere With Wound Healing ); tissue ischemia predisposes to infection.